 The fifth book in the series deals with the infamous Katyn Massacre of Polish Officers by the Soviets, and how the uncovering of that crime affected the war, especially Polish-Americans and the Poles in exile in England.
 It is titled Rag and Bone (from the Yeats poem), and was released September 2010.
 Number six, released in 2011, is A Mortal Terror.
 It is set in southern Italy and within the Anzio beach head, where Billy tracks down the Red Heart Killer, who is targeting officers of increasingly senior rank.
 Mortal terror also refers to combat fatigue and the terrible effects of prolonged exposure to the not only combat but the rigors of winter in the mountains.

 The 2012 release, Death's Door, is set within the Vatican City, during the German occupation of Rome.
-A Blind Goddess, deals with racial segregation in the U.S. Army on the eve of D-Day in England.
-A Blind Goddess was long-listed for the prestigious Dublin Literary Award.
+A Blind Goddess, deals with racial segregation in the U.S. Army on the eve of D-Day in England and was long-listed for the prestigious Dublin Literary Award.
 The Rest Is Silence, released in 2014, was a finalist for the 2015 Barry Award for Best Novel, as well as a finalist for the Housatonic Book Award.

 The White Ghost, the tenth in the Billy Boyle series, was published in September 2015 and garnered a starred review from Booklist.
 The eleventh title, Blue Madonna, came out in 2016.
 The 2017 release, The Devouring, received a starred review from Kirkus and was called a "white knuckle adventure from the start" by the New York Journal of Books.
 Excellent starred reviews continued for Solemn Graves, When Hell Struck Twelve, and The Red Horse.
 Most recently, Road of Bones (2021) was released with another starred review and rave reviews, followed by From The Shadows (2022) and Proud Sorrows (2023).